The definitive list for freeloading fun in Gloucestershire, SoGlos has handpicked 26 free things to do in the county without spending a penny.

 Catering to everyone from outdoorsy types and festival-goers to families, bookmark SoGlos’s hot list for a go-to resource of totally free entertainment in Gloucestershire.

 Starting at Beechenhurst Lodge, the famous Forest of Dean Sculpture Trail celebrates all things nature with a series of forest-inspired sculptures interspersed among towering trees.
-Get some fresh air and burn off some energy along the 3.5 mile path, which is particularly popular with families in the warmer months.
+Get some fresh air and burn off some energy along the 3.5 mile path.
+Children can also enjoy the playground at Beechenhurst Lodge.

 With its magical Whispering Gallery, stunning architecture and vaulted cloisters – which famously doubled as the corridors of Hogwarts – head to Gloucester Cathedral for a free spell of culture which will delight everyone from kiddies to history buffs.